ChartIQ/chartiq-react-app/README.md

 The ChartIQ React application features components that enable you to build charting applications in the React framework.
 The components include everything from a basic chart to a complex, active trader desktop.

 React components in *react-components/src/* (also available from @chartiq/react-components package on npm)

+- `Chart (Chart/Core)` — Creates a basic chart with a basic user interface.
+Use with Core package.
-- `AdvancedChart (Chart/Advanced)` &mdash; Creates a full-featured chart with a fully developed user interface.
+- `AdvancedChart (Chart/Advanced)` — Creates a full-featured chart with a fully developed user interface.
+Use with Technical Analysis package.
 - `ActiveTraderWorkstation (ActiveTrader/Workstation)` &mdash; Sets up an information-rich desktop for traders who trade frequently.
 - `TermStructure (CrossSection/Chart)` &mdash; Creates a term structure chart for working with non-time-series data.